continuousactivelearning/ddd/yogesh.md

 Day 27
 Today, I worked on project file.
 Day 28
-Today, I worked on project file.
+Today, I worked on organizing and refining the project file structure, ensuring clear separation between frontend and backend components, and aligning it with the overall architecture of the Dopamine Dashboard system.